oracle/centos2ol/README.md

 all possible configurations.
 Please ensure you have a **complete working backup** of the system _before_ you start this process in the event the script is unable to convert the system successfully or unable to rollback the changes it made.

+**NOTE**: CentOS 8 has reached end-of-life and its repos have moved to `vault.centos.org`.
+Please ensure that your CentOS 8 system is up-to-date and able to access those repos before you start.

 ### Remove all non-standard kernels